sunxinyi0501/MovieProgram/README.md

 ## Start-up method
 - Use **http-server**
-- Open the page directly from the folder
+- Or open the page directly from the folder